Advancing Social Innovation

 As well as programmatic capacity development, participants will be invited to identify with reflective practice in their own work.

-Program delivery is a combination of presentations; workshops; coaching support and consultation.
+Programme delivery is a combination of presentations; workshops; coaching support and consultation.

 Systems change aims to address the root causes of persistent socio-ecological challenges that are embedded in networks of cause and effect.
 It is a lens and a process that moves to fundamentally alter the foundations of a system towards positive change.